Break Free of Relationship Trauma & Complex PTSD Through Online Video Therapy

 - Developing securely attached relationships based on respect and healthy interpersonal boundaries

 - Coping effectively with challenging family dynamics

-- Grieving and move on from the losses associated with family abuse, abandonment and betrayal
+- Grieving and moving on from the losses associated with family abuse, abandonment and betrayal

 - Achieving your potential